 References.
-References to the literature are cited by superscript number at appropriate locations in the text.
+References to the literature are cited by superscript numbers at appropriate locations in the text.
 All literature citations are compiled in a numbered References list at the end of the manuscript text, in the order of their first citation in the text.
 Each numbered reference may contain only one literature citation.
 In the published version of the paper on the Web, many of them will be linked to other Web resources, such as the corresponding abstracts in Chemical Abstracts and the full text on publisher Web sites.
 Because of this electronic linking, and because the references are not checked in detail by editors or reviewers, it is crucial that authors verify their accuracy.

-Unnecessarily long lists of references are to be avoided; however, authors must reference all previous publications in which portions of the present work have appeared.
-Additional data and peripheral discussion should be placed in the Supporting Information rather than in references.
+Unnecessarily long lists of references and excessive self-citation are to be avoided; however, authors must reference all previous publications in which portions of the present work have appeared.
+Additional data and peripheral discussion should be placed in the Supporting Information rather than in references; footnotes are discouraged.
 Supplementary references may be placed in Supporting Information.
-Please use the following reference styles.
+Bibliographic references to classified documents and reports or references to unpublished materials that are not generally available to the scientific public should not be used.
+Authors must obtain written permission from any person whose work is cited as a personal communication, unpublished work, or work in press.
+Please use the following reference styles: